 This is a show you never knew you wanted to watch until you do.
 For international fans like me we can only really rely on fansubs from the godsend team of Idol Prod Subs.
 I know I have already fallen for this show when I started watching it even without subtitles when I was too impatient to wait.
 I used to do the same for korean dramas (it started with Weightlifting Fairy Kim Bok Joo) and other korean shows because I could understand it to some extent to my surprise.
 But this?
 My chinese is woefully limited to the honorifics and basic greetings so it is a bad idea to spoil myself in that way.

-The show still hasn’t reached its final episode but several eliminations had already happened and it breaks my heart to see some beloved trainees go..
+At the time of this post, the show still hasn’t reached its final episode but several eliminations had already happened and it breaks my heart to see some beloved trainees go..
 I’ll be seeing this show to the end and see for myself who are the lucky ones.

 “The harder you work, the luckier you get.”